 Abstract

 We introduce NewsTweet, a dataset and data collection pipeline designed to study the embedding of social media in digital journalism.
-Our descriptive analysis of articles collected from Google News reveals that 13% of stories include embedded tweets.
+Our descriptive analysis of articles collected from Google News (chosen for its significant role in shaping attention) reveals that 13% of stories include embedded tweets.
 The dataset provides a foundation for exploring how social media content is sourced and which users become newsworthy.

 Key Contributions